ldelatte/spc-ansible-collections/core/README.md

 See [roadmap](https://github.com/ldelatte/spc-ansible-collections/blob/main/core/changes/ROADMAP.md)

+## Contribution

+Contributions are welcome!
+Please see the contributing guidelines for more information.

 ## Prerequisite

 ### Target PC

 - Linux versions: Tested on CentOS Stream 9
-- The installation of the target Linux included a GUI like Gnome and container support like podman.
+- The installation of the target Linux included the options "server with GUI" like Gnome and "container support" like podman.
 - By default, /data is the directory that will contain your permanent data: docs, video, etc ...
 Better deploy it on its own volume.
 - It must be accessible by the ansible machine, either directly (same machine) or via ssh.
-- sudo rights for the installing user.
+- sudo rights (and password) for the user on the target PC used for the deployment of the collections.

 ### Ansible machine, if different